deloitte-capstone/responsible-ai/index.md

 and discuss the results of these tasks.

 ### Weekly Participation Questions: Writing Prompt (5%)
 * Participation Questions will be in the form of a writing prompt.
-Writing prompts can found under each week (see: [Schedule](https://github.com/nanrahman/capstone-responsible-ai/edit/master/index.md#schedule)).
+Writing prompts can found under each week (see: [schedule](#schedule).
 Students are responsible for responding in at least 500 words (one single-spaced page).
 Responses should be submitted on [Gradescope](https://www.gradescope.com/courses/637426) and are due *24 hours before class* (Thursday prior, 11am PT)

 ### Overall Class Participation: In-class Brief (5%)
 Each student is responsible for preparing one five-minute in-class brief on one of the academic papers assigned as readings.